 The second hammer blow is the promise to enact a Freedom of Information statute.
-The postponement of that Bill must remind the great campaigners that often have they cried 'once more unto the breach dear friends' only to fill up the wall with their English dead.
-I don't underrate the 'Yes, Minister' genius of Whitehall.
+The postponement of that Bill must remind the great campaigners that often have they cried "once more unto the breach dear friends" only to fill up the wall with their English dead.
+I don't underrate the "Yes, Minister" genius of Whitehall.
 I am sure a silken web of plausible exemptions will be stitched together to hobble the radicals, but will not the dashing Tony Blair with one bound be free?
 The velocity of his rhetoric on the subject is certainly impressive.
 The press can use this next year or so to good effect.
 Be ready for the Cassandras who will predict the end of orderly government; they predicted it in Washington: I can testify that it was still there when I flew out last Thursday.
 They predicted that publication of the Crossman diaries would end Cabinet government; it seems to have survived.
-The law of predictive amnesia applies.
+The law of predictive amensia applies.
 The more catastrophic the prediction the more swiftly the naysayers forget when experience proves them wrong.
-The press should re-examine that intelligent draft Bill drawn up when Labour was in opposition, check that what is given with one hand in a Freedom of Information Act is not taken away with the other in the extended UK Data Protection Act.
+The press should re-examine that intelligent draft Bill drawn up when Labour was in opposition, check that what is given with one hand in an FoI is not taken away with the other in the extended UK Data Protection Act.
 And British press and television should look again - now! - to the most recent experiences in the United States.
-The benefits of FOI, as amended, have been well documented.
-But the difficulties have to be addressed; the delays, the cost of appeals, the varying practices of departments, the counter claims of national security, privacy and commercial confidence.

-PRIVACY is the most difficult, the area of vulnerability.
+The benefits of the FOI, as amended, have been well documented.
+There are thousands of examples of beneficial disclosure of fraud and waste, dangerous consumer products and environmental practices - the revelation of radiation experiments on citizens; the chaos in blood donor ceners threatening to introduce Aids-tainted blood into the system: the many unreported mishaps at 141 nuclear power plants; lethal defects in tires; the spying on domestic dissidents.
+But the difficulties have to be addressed - the delays, the cost of appeals, the varying practices of departments, the counter claims of national security, privacy and commercial confidence.
+Privacy is the most difficult, the area of vulnerability.
 It is a genuine value, one where the practices of the worst among us constantly threaten the freedom of the best.
-On privacy, the American legislation allows the custodians to deny information where it involves an 'unwarranted' intrusion.
-Experience shows this leaves too much leeway to the custodian to judge what is 'unwarranted'.
-A better definition may be found in the US tort law language: protection should be for 'highly intimate information disclosure of which would be offensive to a reasonable person.'
+On privacy, the American legislation allows the custodians to deny information where it involves an "unwarranted" intrusion.
+Experience shows this leaves too much leeway to the custodian to judge what is "unwarranted".
+A better definition may be found in the U.S. tort law language: protection should be for "highly intimate information disclosure of which would be offensive to a reasonable person."

-The FOI act is justified by the citizen's right to know.
+The FoI act is justified by the citizen's right to know.
 We might well ask government to imitate the practice of the better departments which make reading rooms available where newly disclosed documents may be examined by any member of the public.
-Better still, put them on-line.
-That also simplifies administration: typically after the first disclosure hundreds of press and public requests follow, aggravating the delays there is a two year wait for FBI documents.
-The press should also insist on a provision for multi-tracking of requests so that the urgent gets priority over the routine: 90 per cent of the FOI requests, it has to be remembered, are not from the press but from commercial companies snooping on their rivals.
+Better still, put them on line.
+That also simplifies administration: typically after the first disclosure hundreds of requests follow, aggravating the delays - there is a two year wait for FBI documents.
+The press should also insist on a provision for multi-tracking of requests so that the urgent gets priority over the routine: 90 per cent of the FoI requests, it has to be remembered, are from commercial companies snooping on their rivals, not journalists.